gorodetsky-umich/MDSS/README.md

 # Multi-Disciplinary Simulation Suite (MDSS)

-`mdss` is a Python package designed for running a series of Aerodynamic and Aerostructural simulations using ADflow, and TACS simulations with mphys and openMDAO.
-This package provides streamlined functions to automate simulation test cases.
+`mdss` is a Python package designed for running Aerodynamic (ADflow) and Aerostructural (TACS) simulations using MPhys and OpenMDAO.
+This package provides streamlined functions to automate simulations.

-For detailed install instructions and usage visit the [documentation page](https://gorodetsky-umich.github.io/mdss/).
+For detailed install instructions and usage, visit the [documentation page](https://gorodetsky-umich.github.io/MDSS/).

 ## Dependencies

-The package requires the following libraries, which can automatically be installed with `pip`:
+The package requires the following libraries, that can be installed with `pip`:

 - `numpy>=1.21`
 - `scipy>=1.7`